 or four clients with this package.

-accessing the ranch for the guided floats and returning to Del Rio each evening after the float (one hour drive).
+trips accessing the ranch for the guided floats and returning to Del Rio each evening after the float (one hour drive).
 Clients

 are responsible for their own lodging and evening meals.
 There are numerous new, clean inns at Del Rio including Holiday